rhlowe/foundry-release-action/README.md

-# GitHub Action to Release Code for Foundry Systems and Modules
+# GitHub Action to Create GitHUb Release for Foundry Systems and Modules

-This GitHub Action enables you to release a Foundry VTT System or Module by simply updating the 'version.txt' file in your main branch.
+This GitHub Action enables you to create a GitHub Release a Foundry VTT System or Module by simply updating the 'version.txt' file in your main branch.

 ## Install Instructions